orangezebraflood/git_workshop/README.md

     `added empty README file`
     - To do this we run `git commit -m "added empty README file"`
     - Often commit messages are one line
-      - An additional "-m" flag allows for adding more details
+      - An additional `-m` flag allows for adding more details

 # Lets Put It On Github
 >  TODO: add screen shots <12-10-20 Gavin Jaeger-Freeborn>